 Afterwards it was possible to buy books by K translated into various languages, and I was glad to fill my rucksack with them.
-Having done so, however, and with that first summer being so hot (it was, I believe, 1983), on my hike back to Rougemont I would stop to cool off in the cold waters of the Grieschbach/Fenils River.
+Having done so, however, and with that first summer being so hot, on my hike back to Rougemont I would stop to cool off in the cold waters of the Grieschbach/Fenils River.